-The left-hand side of a procedural assignment shall be an integer or real identifier or an element of an integer or real array.
-The right-hand side expression can be any arbitrary expression constituted from legal operands and operators as described in Clause 4.

-An analog\procedural\assignment is defined is a variable assignment whose right-hand side expression is an analog\expression involving analog operators.
-The following semantic restrictions are applicable to the analog\expression in the analog\procedural\assignment syntax:

-- Concatenation expressions cannot be used as part of the analog\expression (assigning to list of values in the analog context is not allowed). - Analog filter functions cannot be used as part of the analog\expression syntax if the statement is conditionally executed during simulation. - Hierarchical assignment of a variable from another scope/module is not allowed
+- The left-hand side of a procedural assignment shall be scalar, either an integer, real, or string identifier or an element of an integer, real or string array. - The right-hand side expression can be any arbitrary expression constituted from legal operands and operators as described in Clause 4 that evaluates to a scalar. - A scalar_analog_variable_assignment is defined as a variable assignment whose right-hand side expression is an analog_expression involving analog operators. - The following semantic restrictions are applicable to the analog_expression in the scalar_analog_variable_assignment syntax: - Concatenation expressions cannot be used as part of the analog_expression (assigning to list of values in the analog context is not allowed). - Analog filter functions cannot be used as part of the analog_expression syntax if the statement is conditionally executed during simulation. - Hierarchical assignment of a variable from another scope/module is not allowed